carpentries-incubator/lesson-R-packaging/_episodes/08-data.md

 > ## Is your data too big?
 > Packages are typically not larger than a few megabytes.
 >
-> If you need to deal with large datasets, adding it to the package is not an advisable solution.
+> If you need to deal with large datasets, adding them to the package is not an advisable solution.
->
-> FIXME: propose a decent alternative.
-Figshare?
+> Instead, consider using [Figshare](https://figshare.com/) or similar services.
 {: .callout}

 ## The `data` folder

 ### Step 0: create the `data` folder

-As we saw in episode FIXME, packages have an optional `data` folder.
+As we saw in [episode 3](../03-getting_started), packages have an optional `data` folder.
 As perhaps you can guess, we will use this folder to store data.

 To begin with, let's create the `data` folder: